Put Together

 Frequently asked questions

-Three categories.
-Travel: climate-grounded capsule wardrobes for 14 cities, month by month, sourced from NOAA, Météo-France, the UK Met Office, and the Japan Meteorological Agency.
+Five categories.
+Travel: climate-grounded capsule wardrobes for 100 cities across five continents, month by month, sourced from NOAA, Météo-France, the UK Met Office, the Japan Meteorological Agency, and the rest of the national weather services.
 Style: aesthetic guides traced to their cultural origin — Coastal Grandmother to Nancy Meyers' Something's Gotta Give (2003), Quiet Luxury to The Row and Loro Piana — with seasonal capsules for each.
 Occasion: outfits with cited etiquette — wedding-guest by formality tier, first dates, interviews, funerals — drawn from Emily Post, The Knot, and Debrett's.
+Outfit pairings: item-anchored guides starting from a piece you already own (black jeans, trench coat, loafers, white button-down).
+Capsule guides: head-term wardrobe sizes (10-piece summer, 12-piece carry-on, 30-piece year-round) traced to their original authors — Caroline Joy Rector, Susan B. Blakey, Wendy Mak.

 Start from the dressing question you're holding.
 If it's a place — start in Travel and pick the city-month.
 If it's an aesthetic — start in Style and pick the look.
 If it's a named event with a dress code — start in Occasion.
+If it's a piece in your closet you don't know how to wear — start in Outfit Pairings.
+If it's the question of how few pieces you can live on — start in Capsule Guides.
 Each guide leads with a TL;DR DO/DON'T so you can decide in fifteen seconds whether it's the right page; the capsule and citations follow if you want depth.

 New batches ship monthly at minimum.
 Each batch adds either a new city's calendar, a new aesthetic with seasonal variants, or a new occasion's seasonal coverage.
 Older entries are rewritten when the climate normals or cultural source material shifts — Coastal Grandmother in 2026 is not the 2022 viral version, and our entry reflects that.